theochem/horton/doc/user_hf_dft.rst

 Preparing for a Post-Hartree-Fock calculation
 =============================================

-Once the SCF has converged and you have obtained a set of orbitals, one can use these orbitals to convert the integrals in the atomic-orbital (AO) basis to integrals in the molecular-orbital (MO) basis.
-There are two ways to do so: (i) using all molecular orbitals or (ii) by specifing a frozen core and active set of orbitals.
+Once the SCF has converged and you have obtained a set of orbitals, you can use these orbitals to convert the integrals in the atomic-orbital (AO) basis to integrals in the molecular-orbital (MO) basis.
+There are two ways to do so: (i) by using all molecular orbitals or (ii) by specifying a frozen core and set of active orbitals.
 A full example, which covers both options and which includes dumping the transformed integrals to a file, is given in the section :ref:`hf_dft_complete_examples` below.

 The conversion to an MO basis is useful for post-HF calculations.
 For such purposes, it is also of interest to sum all one-body operators into a single term.
 This can be done in two ways:

 1. When the operators are computed, e.g.: